golang/dep/docs/migrating.md

 - dep generally does not care about what's on your GOPATH; it deals exclusively with projects sourced from remote network locations.
 (Hint inference is the only exception to this; once solving begins, GOPATH - and any custom changes you've made to code therein - is ignored.)
 - dep generally prefers semantic versioning-tagged releases to branches (when not given any additional rules).
 This is a significant shift from the "default branch" model of `go get` and some other tools.
 It can result in dep making surprising choices for dependencies for which it could not infer a rule.

-Some projects that have been unable, thus far, to find a reasonable way of adapting to these requirements.
-If you can't figure out how to make your project fit, please file an issue - dep's goal is to define rules that everyone is reasonably able to adapt to.
+A small number of projects that have reported being unable, thus far, to find a reasonable way of adapting to these requirements.
+If you can't figure out how to make your project fit, please file an issue - while dep necessarily cannot accommodate every single existing approach, it is dep's goal is define rules to which all Go projects can reasonably adapt.

 ### Hard failures

-Hard failures are mostly going to come in four flavors:
+Hard failures come in four flavors:

 * Deduction failures
 * Local cache errors